nterreri/thesis/report/main.md

 and reccomendations for the direction of future work on the system.

 # Background Research
-> %quote about software being flexible
+> Both the tractability and invisibility of the software product exposes its
->
+> builders to perpetual changes in requirements.

 ## The electronic Health Needs Assessment questionnaire